shawnmittal/gpt-code-ui-azure/README.md

 - Model switching (GPT-3.5 and GPT-4)

 ## Misc.
-### Using .env for OpenAI key
+### Using .env for Azure OpenAI key
 You can put a .env in the working directory to load the `OPENAI_API_KEY` environment variable.

 ### Configurables
 Set the `API_PORT`, `WEB_PORT`, `SNAKEMQ_PORT` variables to override the defaults.

+Set the `MAX_TOKEN_LIMIT` to one that is compatible with the models you will be using.
+For instance, if you are using GPT-4-16k, you can increase the token limit from the default of 4,000 to slighly less than 16,000.

-Set `OPENAI_BASE_URL` to change the OpenAI API endpoint that's being used (note this environment variable includes the protocol `https://...`).
+Set `OPENAI_BASE_URL` to change the Azure OpenAI API endpoint that's being used (note this environment variable includes the protocol `https://...`).

-You can use the `.env.example` in the repository (make sure you `git clone` the repo to get the file first).
+You can use the `.env.azure-example` in the repository (make sure you `git clone` the repo to get the file first).

-For Azure OpenAI Services, there are also other configurable variables like deployment name.
-See `.env.azure-example` for more information.
-Note that model selection on the UI is currently not supported for Azure OpenAI Services.

 ```
-cp .env.example .env
+cp .env.azure-example .env
 vim .env
 gptcode
 ```

-### Docker
-[localagi](https://github.com/localagi) took the effort of bundling the Python package in a Docker container.
-Check it out here: [gpt-code-ui-docker](https://github.com/localagi/gpt-code-ui-docker).

-## Contributing
+## Original Code Credit
-Please do and have a look at the [contributions guide](.github/CONTRIBUTING.md)!
-This should be a community initiative.
-I'll try my best to be responsive.

-Thank you for your interest in this project!
+The original code base this repo is built on is from [Rick Lamers](https://github.com/ricklamers).
+Here is the repository this repo is forked from [GPT-Code UI](https://github.com/ricklamers/gpt-code-ui).